manenga/Rona/README.md

 </p>

 ## Purpose
-Mobile App to track the spread of the Covid19 Coronavirus Global Pandemic in South Africa.
+Mobile App to track the spread of the Covid19 Coronavirus Global Pandemic for South Africa.

 ## Features
 * Global statistics